 In 2017, a CNN report was entitled “No, Americans aren’t actually flocking to Canada in droves,” after the election of current President Donald Trump.
 Though many said they’d probably emigrate northward to Canada should he win, the numbers aren’t living up to expectations.

-Yes, more people than ever are heading to Canada from the U.S. and specific counts indicates that since the election, around 2k more are becoming Canadian citizens.
+Yes, more people than ever are heading to Canada from the U.S. and specific counts indicate that since the election, around 2k more are becoming Canadian citizens.
 It is what one Canadian news outlet called a “modest uptick” in migration?

 The numbers give a fairly solid answer: Canada.